adiabatic/abbots-morton-experiment/README.markdown

 - may-qs.b2s is a medial form that starts at the baseline and connects to the Short height
 - may-qs.s2b is another medial form that starts at the top of the letter and ends deep inside

+The sorts of connections a letter is tuned for can be further described:

+- ‘r’ for “reach” — utter-qs.2sr is designed to reach over to the Short connection at the top of .May

 ## License

 Apache License, version 2.0.